Relay Token (RELAY) Self Reported Market Cap Hits $3.17 Billion

-Relay Token (RELAY) traded flat against the dollar during the one day period ending at 20:00 PM ET on September 21st.
-During the last seven days, Relay Token has traded flat against the dollar.
-One Relay Token token can now be purchased for $0.0150 or 0.00000030 BTC on exchanges.
-Relay Token has a total market cap of $3.17 billion and $0.03 worth of Relay Token was traded on exchanges in the last 24 hours.
+Relay Token (RELAY) traded flat against the dollar during the twenty-four hour period ending at 0:00 AM E.T. on September 23rd.
+Relay Token has a market cap of $3.17 billion and approximately $0.03 worth of Relay Token was traded on exchanges in the last 24 hours.
+One Relay Token token can now be bought for about $0.0150 or 0.00000030 BTC on cryptocurrency exchanges.
+Over the last seven days, Relay Token has traded flat against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.